Scholarships for MSCS Majors

 - Information on what you need to know about getting started as an MSCS major and working toward graduation.

-- A helpful list of required courses in the Math major and checksheet to mark your progress.
+- A helpful list of required courses in the Math major.

 - LAS Graduation Requirements